 The stallion owner is obliged to keep a list of mares covered.

 The birth of a foal must be reported within 28 days to the authorised representative of the BHHS.
 This person fills out the registration of foaling form, which is then signed by the mare owner.
 The authorised person passes the first sheet of the registration of foaling on to the BHHS, the owner receives one copy.
-The owner of the foal then receives the breeding certificate from the BHHS office (????)

 If a mare does not give birth to a foal, or if the foal dies shortly after birth then the registration of foaling shall also be filled in, with full reasons given, and passed on by the mare’s owner to the BHHS.